 St. Ides may be the poster children for the connections between hip hop culture and forties.
-Everyone from Snoop Dogg to 2Pac to Macklemore have referenced the high gravity malt liquor in their works over the years.
+Everyone from Snoop Dogg to 2Pac to Macklemore has referenced the high gravity malt liquor in their works over the years.
 A product of the Pabst Brewing Company, fans of PBR will like St. Ides, as they have similar taste profiles.
 The only difference?
 St. Ides is like PBR on steroids at 8.2 percent ABV.

 Schlitz Blue Bull

 Did you know that Schlitz was once the largest producer of beer in the United States?
-It is no longer (having been sold a couple times, finally landing in the hands of the Pabst Brewing Company in the late 1990s), but Schlitz still persists in the form of high gravity beers and forties.
+It is no longer (having been sold a couple of times, finally landing in the hands of the Pabst Brewing Company in the late 1990s), but Schlitz still persists in the form of high gravity beers and forties.
 The Blue Bull was Schlitz’s original forty-ouncer, but has since been followed by Bull ice and Red Bull (because no other company has ever called something by that name).
 A standard malt liquor, you’ll find beer flavor, beer flavor, and more beer flavor.